-What Is a QME and How Do You Find One?
+What Is a Qualified Medical Evaluator & How Do You Find One?

 The workers’ compensation process can be puzzling and tricky, to say the least.
 At the Law Offices of Gerald Brody & Associates, we frequently receive calls from injured workers asking about Qualified Medical Evaluators (QMEs) and the role they play in the workers’ compensation process.
 We like to say those callers were smart to contact us.
 When it comes to doctors, employers, claims administrators, and medical evaluations, it’s important to navigate carefully.